Frequently Ask Question

 What Causes ADHD

-Yes, ADHD can be effectively managed with the right treatment.
-Medication is often the first-line treatment, significantly improving symptoms in most patients.
-Cognitive Behavioral Therapy (CBT), ADHD coaching, and holistic care also play an essential role in helping individuals manage ADHD from multiple perspectives
+Yes, ADHD can be managed well with the right treatment.
+Medication is usually the first step and helps most people see real improvement in their symptoms.
+Cognitive Behavioral Therapy (CBT), ADHD coaching, and holistic care are also important for managing ADHD in different ways.

 ADHD symptoms fall into three main categories: